 They may not favor persons with pre-existing conditions

-Pre-existing conditions significantly influence the suitability of short-term plans for an individual.
+Pre-existing conditions significantly influence the suitability of short term health plans for an individual.
 This is because temporary health insurance does not always cover pre-existing conditions.
 However, coverage for pre-existing conditions varies with the location as certain state laws require coverage for pre-existing conditions.

-Persons with pre-existing conditions may not be eligible for short-term plans.
+Persons with pre-existing conditions may not be eligible for short term health plans.
 Even if they are eligible, these plans are bound to attract high premiums to cover the services they would require quite regularly.
 This is why emphasis is especially placed on discussing these plans extensively with local health insurance brokers.

 They are available to families